Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 \begin{proof} Let $\mathsf{F}$ be a functorial finite–depth reconstruction framework with detectable boundaries.
 By Theorem~\ref{thm:inevitability}, $\mathsf{F}$ admits a canonical factorisation

 up to boundary equivalence, where $\mathsf{G}$ assigns to each admissible datum the intrinsic phase extracted from its filtered representation category.
 This shows that $\mathsf{F}$ is obtained from Algebraic Phase Theory by postcomposition with the functor $\mathsf{G}$ and therefore arises entirely from the universal reconstruction mechanism provided by $\Rep_f$.
-Hence APT is initial among all such frameworks. \end{proof}
+Hence APT provides a common factorisation framework for such reconstruction theories. \end{proof}